Healthy Life Trainer

 • Sugar: You can use raw sugar or white sugar.
 Brown sugar isn't advisable because it might change the Basbousa's texture, making it chewy and sticky.

 • Milk: It makes your semolina cake moist and lighter.
 However, you can use whole milk, coconut milk or almond milk.
+You can also use greek yogurt instead.

 • Heavy Syrup: It makes your semolina cake very moist, tastes good and melts in your mouth as you eat it.